Curious about how to do community science in your country?

 In our experience, it has helped that organizations thinking of partnering with us have the following in place:

-• Learning and adaptation: Your organization leadership is interested in learning and adapting the practice of community science.
+- Learning and adaptation: Your organization leadership is interested in learning and adapting the practices of community science.

-• Project management: Your organization has the capacity and resources to hire/designate a person/persons to be project managers to adapt community science.
+- Project management: Your organization has the capacity and resources to hire/designate a person(s) to be project managers for the community science initiatives.

-• Lessons learned and best practices: Your organization is willing to document and share lessons learned and best practices from adapting community science to implementing community science projects and everything in between.
+- Lessons learned and best practices: Your organization is willing to document and share lessons learned and best practices developed from adapting community science to implementing community science projects and everything in between.

-If adapting Thriving Earth Exchange’s community science approach is of interest to your organization, do contact Natasha Udu-gama, Manager, Community and International Relations, +1.202.777.7304 for more details.
+If adapting Thriving Earth Exchange’s community science approach is of interest to your organization, please contact us at [email protected].